adhoc Flow/1

 Compact, Tuned Enclosure

 The enclosure does the work.
-Printed internal geometry controls the rear wave, spreads resonances, and lets a small loudspeaker reach lower without turning bass into boom.
+Printed internal geometry controls the rear wave, spreads pipe modes, and lets a small loudspeaker reach lower without turning bass into boom.

 Coaxial Point Source

 Flow/1 packs a 180-degree swivel tweeter and an optimized quarter-wave path into a compact 5-liter enclosure.
-While small speakers usually dictate where you sit and what you hear, Flow/1 balances bass extension and placement versatility by ensuring every cubic centimeter performs a dedicated acoustic function.
+Flow/1 balances bass extension and placement versatility in a format meant to reduce the usual seating and placement limits of small speakers, with every cubic centimeter performing a dedicated acoustic function.

 Swappable Driver Modules